CRIMSON-CORP/Guessing-Game/README.md

 # Guessing-Game

-Guessing game built with HTML CSS and JS for Zuri Full Stack Task
+Guessing game built with JS for Zuri Full Stack Task

 ## Link to Project on Replit